Kaiwinta/Personnal-Highschools-Projects/README.md

 - `5-SAP-copycat` — A work-in-progress project inspired by SAP-like workflows to manage orders, packages and products.
 The goal is a lightweight interface and database structure to track orders and inventory for small factories.
 Includes notes on database separation (orders vs product data), class structure, and operational constraints.

+- `6-Machine-learning` — A Jupyter notebook to follow tutorials about machine learning on the internet

 Notes
 -----